cubiq/vanilla-docs/docs/theming/hooks.html.md

 To get a better understanding of what the theme hooks are capable of, familiarize yourself with [custom events & handlers](http://docs.vanillaforums.com/developers/plugins/#custom-events-handlers), [magic events](http://docs.vanillaforums.com/developers/plugins/#magic-events), [function overrides](http://docs.vanillaforums.com/developers/plugins/#function-overrides), and [magic methods](http://docs.vanillaforums.com/developers/plugins/#magic-methods).

-Here's an example of a themehooks file that sets some config variables, adds locale data for the view, adds a respond button to the dicussion page, and overrides a method to add an extra css class to a menu count span.
+Here's an example of a themehooks file that sets some config variables, adds locale data for the view, adds a respond button to the discussion page, and overrides a method to add an extra css class to a menu count span.

 ```php
 <?php